mojaloop/documentation/deployment-guide/README.md

    ```bash
    helm --namespace demo --name moja install mojaloop/mojaloop -file {custom-values.yaml}
    ```
    _Note: Download and customize the [values.yaml](https://github.com/mojaloop/helm/blob/master/mojaloop/values.yaml).
-Note that you should use the value file from the specific version that you will be installing._
+Also ensure that you are using the value.yaml from the correct version which can be found via [Helm Releases](https://github.com/mojaloop/helm/releases)._

 #### 5.2 Verifying Mojaloop Deployment